jimmiebtlr/blog/cl0nynv4z027o2onv082xe31d.md

 ## What we'll build

-At the end of this post we'll be able to do this
+At the end of this post we'll be able to do the following, where `WidgetPutRoute` is a struct that contains the route param/query param data, and `WidgetPut` is a struct containing the data from the body of the request.
 ```golang
 func widgetPutHandler(req Request, route *WidgetPutRoute, widget *WidgetPut) {
 	req.Render(http.StatusOK, widget)